-Chapter 8
+Chapter 8 My Award

 The arbitrator was due to hand down his award on 11 May 1995.
 Before that day, though, came the DMR/Lanes report on the technical losses and the FHCA financial report.
 The dire content of both these documents prepared me for a very poor final result.

-DMR/Lanes report
+TIO-technical report

-All the incorrect charging issues had been ignored, as had the issues of lost faxes and phone faults that continued throughout the arbitration process, which were even then still losing me business.
+All the incorrect charging issues had been ignored, as had the issues of lost faxes and phone faults that continued throughout the arbitration process, that were even then still losing me business.
 Nor had they touched the ‘lost’ incoming calls, charged for but not received.

 There were some concessions in the report.
 The TIO consultants did acknowledge that they had not assessed all my claim documents.
-And they did find a number of my claims to be proven and found against Telstra on a few issues, but to nowhere near the extent that could be reasonably expected based on my claim documents.
+And they did find a number of my claims to be proven and found against Telstra on a few issues, but to nowhere near the extent that could be reasonably expected on the basis of my claim documents.
 For just one example, I cite material related to my gold phone, taken from a section covering the telephone exchange, referred to as RCM 1, which my coin-operated gold phone was connected to for most of the time.
 (The DMR/Lanes report drew on Telstra’s own data and records.)

 2.2 There were consistent problems with the RCM system.
 Mr Smith’s services were carried on RCM No 1 until February 1994.
 This system had a track record of problems, and the RCM system components were the subject of several design corrections (Work Specifications).
 These issues were likely to cause a range of problems (as reported) over the period August 1991 to February 1993 (a period of 18 months) when Mr Smith’s services were transferred off RCM 1 and service improved.
 Specific problems caused are covered in later paragraphs (ref: 2.8, 2.9, 2.21).